artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 This challenge included a downloadable _nesting_dolls.zip_ file.
 Inside the zip file was a `VSPWXKGO.tar.gz` file.
 Inside that was a `FCDLXQSE.7z` file.
 Inside that was a `XOREPDRA.7z` file.
 And so on...
 I actually did about 30 of these manually before looking at my terminal and thinking _wow.
 I am definitely doing this wrong._

 I noticed that the archives were either `.zip`, `.tar.gz`, `.tar.bz2`, `.tar`, or `.7z`.
-I made the guess that the final item would include `flag` in the title and wrote the following script.
+I guessed that the final item would include `flag` in the title and wrote the following script.
 We clean up the old archive at each stage of the inception hell hole.

 ```bash
 #!/bin/bash